aframevr/aframe/docs/guides/writing-a-component.md

 ```

 Now that we have the event handler function stored.
 We can remove the event
 listener whenever the `event` property type changes.
-We don't need to touch the
-event listener whenever just the `message` property type changes because the
-handler has a reference to the actual `this.data` object.
-We want to only
+We want to only update the
-update the event listener when the `event` property type changes.
-We do this by
+event listener when the `event` property type changes.
+We do this by checking
-checking `this.data` against the `oldData` argument provided by the `.update()`
+`this.data` against the `oldData` argument provided by the `.update()` handler:
-handler:

 ```js
 AFRAME.registerComponent('log', {